 Tornadoes carve a path through Ohio and Indiana; 1 killed

-BROOKVILLE, Ohio – A swarm of apparent tornadoes so tightly packed that one crossed the path carved by another tore across Indiana and Ohio overnight, smashing homes and blowing out windows.
+BROOKVILLE, Ohio – A swarm of apparent tornadoes so tightly packed that one may have crossed the path carved by another tore across Indiana and Ohio overnight, smashing homes and blowing out windows.
 One person was killed and dozens were injured.

-The winds knocked homes off their foundations, toppled trees and hurled so much debris that it could be seen on radar, and highway crews had to use snowplows to clear an interstate.
+The winds knocked houses off their foundations, toppled trees and hurled so much debris that it could be seen on radar.
+Highway crews had to use snowplows to clear an Ohio interstate.

 Some of the heaviest damage was reported just outside Dayton, Ohio.